dgnorton/ncid/doc/INSTALL-TiVo.md

 >> ncidd -Dv5

 > The last three lines will be similar to:

->> Modem set for CallerID.
+          Modem set for CallerID.
-   Network Port: 3333
+          Port: 3333
-   Wrote pid 20996 in pidfile: /var/run/ncidd.pid
+          pid 20996 in pidfile: /var/run/ncidd.pid

 > Call yourself and you should see the CallerID information.

 > - If you just see RING and no Caller ID lines,
     the modem does not support caller ID.

 > - If you see: /dev/ttyS1: No such file or directory
     you need to set sttyclocal in ncidd.conf

 > - At any point, you can use command lines options to vary
     things like modem init and CID init.

 > Once it works, you would normally start it:

->> ncidd
+          ncidd

 > or, if, for example, you use /hack instead of /var/hack:

->> ncidd -C /hack/etc/ncidd.conf
+          ncidd -C /hack/etc/ncidd.conf

 ### <a name="instl_tivo_st"></a>TEST USING sip2ncid:

 > - Start (in this order):

->> ncidd
+          ncidd
           sip2ncid (may need to add options, review [sip2ncid setup](#gateways_sip))
-   tivocid or tivoncid
+          or tivoncid

 > - Call yourself

 >> if you have problems, start ncidd in debug mode:

->>> ncidd -D
+          ncidd -D

 >> to get more information, add the verbose flag:

->>> ncidd -Dv3
+          ncidd -Dv3

 >> to also look at the alias structure

->>> ncidd -Dv5
+          ncidd -Dv5

 > - The last three lines will be similar to:

->> CallerID only from CID gateways
+          CallerID only from CID gateways
           Network Port: 3333
           Wrote pid 20996 in pidfile: /var/run/ncidd.pid

 > - Once you solve any problems, restart ncidd normally